flub78/multitenant/doc/development.md

 Run all the tests for non regression.

+## Creation of everything at once

+For a full resource generated everything at once

+    set table=motds
+    php artisan mustache:generate --verbose --install %table% all

 ## Creation of the model

 Create the model, the factory and the model unit test.

+    set table=mods

     php artisan mustache:generate --install %table% model
     php artisan mustache:generate --install %table% factory
     php artisan mustache:generate --install %table% test_model